Shahaf-F-S/Shahaf-F-S/README.md

 #### Fun fact: In my native language, the meaning of my name is a seagull, but don't worry, it's not really a rare name where I live.

+My main fields in software development are:
+- finance, quantitative programming, and algorithmic trading
-My main fields in programming are finance and quantitative programming, Machine Learning, Deep Learning, Genetic Algorithms, Natural Language Processing, and algorithmic trading.
+- Data Science, Machine Learning, Deep Learning, and Genetic Algorithms
+- real-time large scale systems for data handling, storing, serving and communication
+- and more...

 Tools, libraries, and languages I typically use: